Christmas Movies Filmed in New York City

 Collateral Beauty (2016)

-A bit of a heart-wrenching movie, Collateral Beauty is a movie about loss, honesty and love.
-The film stars Will Smith as Howard Inlet, a dad who’s daughter has passed away and is spiraling emotionally.
+Collateral Beauty is a heart-wrenching movie about loss, honesty, and love.
+The film stars Will Smith as Howard Inlet, a dad whose daughter passed away unexpectedly.
+Howard begins writing intimate letters to deal with his crippling depression.
+Unfortunately, Howard’s business partners find out about the letters and use them to oust him from the company.

-The final scene takes place on Christmas Eve, but I won’t spoil the ending.
-All you need to know is that this is one of the best movies set in New York City with notable Christmas scenes.
+The final scene occurs on Christmas Eve, but I won’t spoil it.
+All you need to know is that this is one of the best movies filmed in New York City during Christmas, so don’t miss it.

 Ghostbusters II (1989)

-Ghosts are usually associated with Halloween, but Ghostbusters II has plenty of Christmas scenes in New York City.
-Taking place 5 years after the original Ghostbusters, the band must get back together to save the city once more.
+Ghosts are usually associated with Halloween, but Ghostbusters II has plenty of Christmas scenes filmed in New York City.
+Taking place five years after the original, the crew comes together to save the city once more.

-The Statue of Liberty, Firehouse Hook & Ladder Company No. 8 and the Washington Square Arch are all instantly recognizable in the film.
-Plus, the climax of the movie takes place during New Years Eve, so most of the scenes take place around Christmas.
+The Statue of Liberty, Firehouse Hook & Ladder Company No. 8, and Washington Square Arch make prominent cameos in the film.
+Plus, the movie’s climax occurs during New Year’s Eve, so most of the scenes take place around holidays.

 You’ve Got Mail (1998)